NavigationContentFooter

 Serverless resources are by default stateless, local storage is ephemeral.

-For some use cases, such as saving analysis results, exporting data etc., it can be important to save data.
+For certain use cases, such as saving analysis results or exporting data, it can be important to have permanent storage to save data.
 Serverless resources can be connected to other resources from the Scaleway ecosystem for this purpose:

 Databases